 Governmental energy aggregation: Local community buying power

-Check to see if your local community has an opt-out aggregation ballot measure on the November 5, 2019 election: Local issues for the November 5, 2019 General Election (XLSX).
+Check to see if your local community has an opt-out aggregation ballot measure on the March 17, 2020 election: Local issues for the March 17, 2020 Election (XLSX).
 Source: Ohio Secretary of State website.